hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/development.md

 # How to start development

-## Install please tools
+## Install the following tools

-- For managing the Python, PyTorch, and other libraries environment, you can install Anaconda: https://docs.anaconda.com/free/anaconda/install/windows
+- For downloading the code from Github, you can install SourceTree from this link: https://www.sourcetreeapp.com

 - For working with Pytorch code, you can install Visual Studio Code from this link: https://code.visualstudio.com/Download

-- For downloading the code from Github, you can install SourceTree from this link: https://www.sourcetreeapp.com
+- For managing the Python, PyTorch, and other libraries environment, you can install Anaconda: https://docs.anaconda.com/free/anaconda/install/windows

 ## SourceTree
 Download code from GitHub